-Case Law of the National Contact Points Relating to Natural Resources
+A. Case Law of the National Contact Points Relating to Natural Resources

-The NCPs have received 262 requests to consider specific instances since the OECD Guidelines were reviewed and updated in 2000.113 Of the 262 requests for consideration of specific instances, 178 specific instances were actively taken up and considered by the NCPs.114 Specific instances traverse a number of industrial sectors115 and they often raise issues relating to employment and human relations, human rights and environmental protection.116 However, given the focus of this article the NCP Case Law analyzed in this section is confined to specific instances in the natural resources industry.
+The NCPs have received 262 requests to consider specific instances since the OECD Guidelines were reviewed and updated in 2000.
+Of the 262 requests for consideration of specific instances, 178 specific instances were actively taken up and considered by the NCPs.
+Specific instances traverse a number of industrial sectors and they often raise issues relating to employment and human relations, human rights, and environmental protection.
+However, given the focus of this Article, the NCP case law analyzed in this Part is confined to specific instances in the natural resources industry.

-One of the most significant specific instances handled by a NCP is the Rights and Accountability in Development (RAID) v.
+One of the most significant specific instances handled by an NCP is Rights and Accountability in Development (RAID) v.
 DAS Air.
-117 This specific instance, which was filed by RAID, alleged that DAS Air, a U.K. based company, acted in breach of the OECD Guidelines by failing to exercise due diligence when transporting minerals sourced from conflict zone in the DRC.
-118 RAID also alleged that, in contravention of the United Nations embargo on transportation of conflict minerals from the DRC, DAS Air transported minerals from the DRC at a time when the DRC airspace was closed to civilian airlines due to the armed conflict in that country.
-RAID's allegation were based partly on the report of the UN Panel of Experts and partly on the findings of a Judicial Commission established by the Ugandan government to investigate the allegations made in the report issued by the UN Panel of Experts.
-In fact, the bulk of the evidence submitted to the UK NCP by RAID to substantiate the allegations in the specific instance was obtained from the Ugandan judicial commission.
-The evidence includes a flight log which indicated that, at the
+This specific instance, which was filed by RAID, alleged that DAS Air, a U.K.-based company, acted in breach of the OECD Guidelines by failing to exercise due diligence when transporting minerals sourced from a conflict zone in the DRC.
+RAID also alleged that, in contravention of the United Nations embargo on transportation of conflict minerals from the DRC, DAS Air transported minerals from the DRC at a time when the DRC airspace was closed to civilian airlines due to the armed conflict in that country.
+132 RAID's allegations were based partly on the report of the UN Panel of Experts and partly on the findings of a judicial commission established by the Ugandan government to investigate allegations made in the report issued by the UN Panel of Experts.
+In fact, the bulk of the evidence submitted to the U.K. NCP by RAID to substantiate the allegations in the specific instance was obtained from the Ugandan Judicial Commission.
+The evidence includes a flight log which indicated that, at the relevant

-113 ANNUAL REPORT ON THE OECD GUIDELINES, supra note 96 at 38.
+ANNUAL REPORT ON THE OECD GUIDELINES, supra note 103, at 38.